torvalds/linux/Documentation/driver-api/gpio/board.rst

 consumer device.
 It allows consumers to use regular gpiolib APIs, such as gpiod_get(), gpiod_get_optional().

-The software node representing a GPIO controller need not be attached to the GPIO controller device.
-The only requirement is that the node must be registered and its name must match the GPIO controller's label.
+The software node representing a GPIO controller must be attached to the GPIO controller device - either as the primary or the secondary firmware node.

 For example, here is how to describe a single GPIO-connected LED.
 This is an alternative to using platform_data on legacy systems.